DafDandy/kubuntu_new_install/README.md

 	cd Fedora_New_Install
 	chmod u+x new_install.sh
 	yes|./new_install.sh

+#### After running the first script go ahead and run the second with the following commands:
+	cd Fedora_New_Install
+	chmod u+x configure.sh
+	yes|./configure.sh

 #### If discord gives you any issues and wont launch run these commands to reinstall with flatpak:
 	sudo dnf remove discord